 - A favorite with parents of preemies or babies with health issues.

-- The sensitivity of the mat might need some adjusting to get it just right.
+- The mat sensitivity settings might need some adjusting to prevent false alarms.

 - Instructions can be a little confusing, especially if you are a technophobe.

 This VTech video monitor has excellent audio and an impressive range of up to 1,000 feet.
 It can also cover up to 150 feet inside the home with no outages.

 Is your laundry in the basement?
 You’ll have no worries with this monitor by your side.

 DECT technology gives a good audio output, cutting background noise and preventing interference.

 Other great features include a talk-back function, automatic built-in night vision, and a powerful zoom.
 You can watch and listen to your baby day and night, even in a dark nursery.